What is a Brow Lift?

 Choosing the right surgeon for a brow lift in the UK is an important decision.
 Here are a few things to consider when selecting a surgeon:

-- Board Certification: It is important to choose a surgeon who is certified by the General Medical Council (GMC) and is a member of the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).
+- GMC Certification: It is important to choose a surgeon who is certified by the General Medical Council (GMC) and is a member of the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) or their international equivalent.
 These organisations have strict guidelines and standards for their members, which can help to ensure that the surgeon is qualified to perform the procedure.

 - Experience: Look for a surgeon who has experience performing brow lifts.
 A surgeon who has performed many brow lifts will likely have the skills and expertise to achieve the best results for you.